Every Pasta Dinner at Olive Garden — Ranked!

 Per serving: 1,020 calories, 60 g fat (30 g saturated fat, 0.5 g trans fat) 2,740 mg sodium, 58 g carbs, 4 g fiber, 14 g sugar, 65 g protein

 Here, giant tubes of pasta are filled with Italian sausage, then topped with more meat sauce and melted mozzarella.
 Besides the pasta, the other giant element in this dish is the sodium level, which is the third-highest out of all the pasta dinners.
-If you’re looking for a stuffed pasta dish with meat, check out our third-ranked Olive Garden pasta below.
+If you’re looking for a stuffed pasta dish with meat, check out our third-ranked Olive Garden pasta below, which doesn’t fall too short on our nutrition scale.

 Braised Beef & Tortelloni